Trump is speaking at Jerry Falwell’s university this weekend. Let the craziness ensue.

 "Authorities have too often turned a blind eye to liberal groups, including universities where left-wing ideology is so pervasive that they have in effect have become Democratic voter indoctrination camps," Falwell said.
 Getting rid of the Johnson Amendment "would create a huge revolution for conservative Christians and for free speech."
 Trump said at the National Prayer Breakfast in February that he was determined to "get rid of and totally destroy" the law.

 In October, when the "grab-'em-by-the-pussy" tape emerged, Falwell suggested that certain Republicans conspired to leak the footage.
 "I think this whole videotape thing was planned.
-I think it was timed," Falwell told journalist Rita Crosby on her podcast.
+I think it was timed," Falwell told journalist Rita Cosby on her podcast.
 "I think it might have even been a conspiracy among the establishment Republicans who've known about it for weeks and who tried to time it to do the maximum damage to Donald Trump."

 He went on to say that Trump's remarks weren't "defensible" and added that Trump apologized for them.
 "I don't think the American people want this country to go down the toilet because Donald Trump made some dumb comments on a tape 11 years ago," Falwell said.
 Later, on Lou Dobbs Tonight, Falwell called leaking the tape "despicable" and that it "rises to the level of criminal behavior."